winston-lab/uwimana-2017/README.md

 ## description

 Code used to convert RNA-seq coverage from [Uwimana *et al*., 2017](https://doi.org/10.1093/nar/gkx242) into coverage files compatible with [data integration](https://github.com/winston-lab/integrated-datavis) and other pipelines.
-The archived version of this analysis used in [our preprint](https://doi.org/10.1101/347575) is available at [Zenodo](https://doi.org/10.5281/zenodo.1325930).
+The archived version of this analysis used in our [2018 Spt6 publication](https://doi.org/10.1016/j.molcel.2018.09.005) is available at [Zenodo](https://doi.org/10.5281/zenodo.1409826).

 ## requirements